-Whilst the Acts model clearly worked very well in its time, it is clear that it does not translate well to a western capitalist society.
+Whilst the Acts model clearly worked very well in its time, obviously it does not translate well to a western capitalist society.
 However, there are certain things that can be taken from the model; e.g. eating together regularly and spending time together in prayer and study.

 A Model Based upon Koinonia

 It seems to this writer, the aspect that stands out as the cornerstone for our understanding of church is the quality of interpersonal relationships we can infer from the description in Acts.
 The Greek word that describes this is koinonia, which refers to the state of fellowship and unity in the idealised church.
 Wherever I have lived previously, there has always been at least one small group within the congregation that has stood out as possessing the quality of koinonia.

 Unfortunately, this quality is hard to manufacture.
 One might think that all churches and all church groups would possess it.
 If people really are part of the body of Christ, koinonia should come naturally; a gift of the Spirit.
 Yet, it seems difficult, at least in our culture, to replicate koinonia on a large scale.
 It seems to happen at some of the more enthusiastic, Pentecostal style of church, but does it really?
 I can’t say.
 In the churches of which I have been a part, it seems only to work on a small scale, and there seems to be no magic formula to make it work.